Annual Events in NYC

 Madison Square Garden

 The Big East Men's Basketball Championship has called Madison Square Garden home for more than 30 years.
-Though the makeup of the conference changed radically in 2013 (now 10 instead of 16 teams, three of those brand-new to the league), the excitement of this postseason event will no doubt remain, as the schools compete for a title and an automatic bid to the NCAA tournament later in March.
+Though the makeup of the conference changed radically in 2013 (now 10 instead of 16 teams, three of those brand-new to the league), the excitement of this postseason event remains, as the schools compete for a title and an automatic bid to the NCAA tournament later in March.

 Tribeca Film Festival

-In a relatively short amount of time, Robert De Niro’s Tribeca Film Festival has come to rival Cannes and Sundance.
-Founded in the wake of September 11 to help revitalize Lower Manhattan, the annual festival celebrates film, music and culture and transforms the downtown neighborhood into a hub for glamorous red carpet and gala affairs.
+In a relatively short amount of time, Robert De Niro’s Tribeca Film Festival has become a leading player on the entertainment scene.
+Founded in the wake of 9/11 to help revitalize Lower Manhattan, the annual festival celebrates film, music and culture and transforms the downtown neighborhood into a hub for glamorous red carpets and gala affairs.
 The festival screens more than 100 films from around the world and even offers free outdoor “drive-in” screenings—no car necessary.

 New York International Auto Show